 Hackathon platforms, along with a team of subject matter experts, help you create an engaging problem statement, design an online event, define multiple stages of participation, enable students to form groups and submit their projects in a streamlined manner.
 They ensure an excellent student experience, which doubles up as a fantastic branding exercise.
 It is easy to judge the submissions and declare the winners without any manual intervention.

-Hackathons and other types of online contests are powerfully interactive and engaging.
-Virtual hackathons are cost-effective and save notable time compared to traditional student engagement activities.
+Hackathons and other types of online contests are innovative campus recruitment strategies.
+Virtual hackathons are cost-effective and save considerable time compared to traditional student engagement events.

 Mercer | Mettl recently conducted one of the most popular and largest campus engagement competitions in the Asia Pacific region, in association with Amazon.
 Amazon’s annual flagship event, the ACE Challenge 2019, was an inter B-school case study competition that strategically positioned itself as the forerunner of innovation, strategy and simplicity.
 With its footprint across all premium B-schools in the Asia Pacific region, the competition set the stage for the sharpest minds from top B-schools to exercise problem-solving, lateral thinking and evaluate live case-simulations.
 Mercer | Mettl was the technology partner, ensuring the smooth execution of multiple stages of the contest.
 It also played an integral role in student engagement and the outreach strategy across the region.

 The next step is to roll out the screening assessments to interested candidates and shortlist them for the final interviews.
-The 4 pillars of screening are technical or domain skills, cognitive skills, behavioral and personality traits and effective communication.
-A screening method based on these 4 pillars can genuinely uncover a student’s potential.
+The four pillars of screening are technical or domain skills, cognitive skills, behavioral and personality traits and effective communication.
+A screening method based on these four pillars can genuinely uncover a student’s potential.

 Online assessments are used widely in the screening process.
 They enable organizations to test the candidates’ core skills and suitability, considering the role and the company, and shortlist them for the selection interview.
 Most organizations choose skill-based assessments to ensure they hire people that can adequately perform the desired tasks.
 However, no team in an organization works in silos in this age of digital transformation and collaboration.
 Psychometric assessments empower you to find the right fit for your company’s culture.

 Let’s assume an IT company has to conduct campus placements to fill multiple vacant positions in its various global centers.
 It wishes to test students’ coding knowledge and hands-on coding ability.
-Disbursing a coding test with MCQs that can filter a large number of students is an excellent way to undertake this exercise.
-It would ensure that students who match the benchmark scores and are serious about the organization, will make it to the next screening round, which is hands-on coding in a real coding environment.
+Disbursing a coding test with MCQs that can filter many students is an excellent way to undertake it.
+It would ensure that students who match the benchmark scores and are serious about the organization will make it to the next screening round, which is hands-on coding in a real coding environment.
 Coding simulators allow students to apply their skills and showcase their problem-solving approach, which is graded on predefined parameters without manual intervention.

 Organizations can use readily available assessments, combining them with a coding simulator for a holistic overview of a candidate’s coding potential.
 This would ensure that students, making to the subsequent rounds, possess a certain degree of proficiency.

-In a VUCA (Volatile, Uncertain, Complex and Ambiguous) world, organizations are stressing the importance of cognitive skills such as learning agility, problem-solving and innovative thinking, etc. These are open-ended skills and can be applied to any job role, and are sought-after.
+In a VUCA (Volatile, Uncertain, Complex and Ambiguous) world, organizations stress the importance of cognitive skills such as learning agility, problem-solving and innovative thinking, etc. These are open-ended skills and can be applied to any job role, and are sought-after.

 Every organization has its culture and mission, and potential employees must easily fit into the company culture.
-Thus, assessing for behavioral tendencies and personality traits offer recruiters an insight into a person’s behavioral patterns and help predict their ability to deal with pressure, conflict resolution, and other such typical workplace problems.
+Thus, assessing behavioral tendencies and personality traits offers recruiters insight into a person’s behavioral patterns and helps predict their ability to deal with pressure, conflict resolution, and other such typical workplace problems.
 As there are no right or wrong answers, scores are often in the form of a scale and the percentile in which a student falls.
 These include aggression, motivation and honesty, etc. It helps recruiters to map candidates’ personalities to organizational benchmarks.

 However, with increasingly global roles, spoken English must be measured using the latest technology, i.e., language proficiency evaluators.
 This allows conducting evaluations at scale.
 An English language evaluator auto-evaluates the results.
 The evaluation can be sent to multiple students at once, and the results can be fed into the student’s final scores.
 Language proficiency evaluators combine assessments for pronunciation, fluency, listening and comprehension abilities to assess all communication elements.
 They highlight the trainable and non-trainable aspects of a candidate, depending on the role’s requirements.

-Virtual college recruitment can produce measurably superior results in a relatively short time with online assessments compared to campus visits.
+Virtual campus hiring can produce measurably superior results in a relatively short time with online assessments compared to campus visits.
 Therefore, instead of employing traditional recruitment processes, recruiters can view their candidates’ performance and scores virtually, from the comforts of their offices.